 An SEO best practice is to add internal links from top-ranking pages on your site to pages that need a boost.

-Google keeps a close eye on how users behave with your content.
-As such, user experience is one of the key factors in improving your search rankings.
+Google keeps a close eye on how users engage with pages.
+As such, user experience (UX) is a key factor in helping improve search rankings.

-- Use subheadings: Proper use of subheadings (H1, H2, H3) helps Google understand your content better and makes your text more accessible to readers.
+- Use headers & subheadings: Proper use of headers & subheadings (H1, H2, H3) helps Google understand your content better and makes your text more accessible to readers

-- Make your content visually appealing: Several studies indicate that visuals help people understand your content better.
-Use relevant images, videos, and screenshots to illustrate your points.
+- Make your content visually appealing: Visuals help readers understand your content better.
+Use relevant images, videos, and screenshots to help get your point across.

-URL structure is an often overlooked aspect of SEO.
-A good URL structure provides both users and search engines an idea of what the destination page is all about.
+A good URL structure gives users and search engines an idea of what the destination page is about.

-"A site's URL structure should be as simple as possible.
-Consider organizing your content so that URLs are constructed logically and in a manner that is most intelligible to humans (when possible, readable words rather than long ID numbers)."
+Consider organizing your content so that URLs are constructed logically.
+And in a manner that is most intelligible to humans.

-With that in mind, here is how you can create a well-structured URL:
+With that in mind, here is how you can start creating well-structured URLs:

 - Use short URLs: A study conducted by Backlinko found that short URLs tend to outperform long URLs in SERPs.